 Tracers that remain in vascular space cannot be used to measure blood flow (Lassen, 1984).
 At its best, such tracer can provide an estimate of plasma or blood volume in the tissue, which may vary in the same direction as the plasma flow, and thus appear to correlate with blood flow.

 The methods to measure perfusion with diffusible and inert tracers are based on the principle of exchange of inert gas between blood and tissues (Kety and Schmidt, 1945), and on the Fick’s principle.
 133Xe clearance method has been widely used, but it will only give an estimate of the total blood flow (both nutritive and non-nutritive) from all the tissues that is drained by the vein, and the tissue-blood -partition coefficient must be known (but is highly variable).

-When perfusion is measured using diffusible PET tracers, such as [15O]H2O, the nonnutritive (noneffective) fraction of blood flow (blood flowing through shunts or other tissues, like skin) is not included in the perfusion estimate.
+When perfusion is measured using diffusible PET tracers, such as [15O]H2O, the nonnutritive (noneffective) fraction of blood flow (blood flowing through shunts or other tissues, like skin and connective tissue) is not included in the perfusion estimate.
 By definition, in shunts arterial and venous blood concentrations are equal, Ca - Cv = 0, and thus it has no effect on the concentration in tissue, based on the Fick’s principle.

 However, nonnutritive blood flow will increase the estimate of arterial blood volume, because both the arterial and venous fraction of the shunt volume will have the same kinetics.

 Microspheres of different diameters can be used in animal studies to measure nutritive and nonnutritive blood flow.